Installation¶

 - Internet connection —

-setup.shdownloads Docker and other dependencies - Operating system: Ubuntu/Debian, Fedora/RHEL, Arch Linux, or macOS (with Docker Desktop)
+install.shdownloads Docker and other dependencies - Operating system: Ubuntu/Debian, Fedora/RHEL, Arch Linux, or macOS (with Docker Desktop)

 Windows